Graphic Designer Jobs in USA with Visa Sponsorship

 Can graphic designers qualify for the O-1B extraordinary ability visa?

 Yes.
 The O-1B visa is available to individuals with extraordinary ability in the arts, which includes graphic design.
 Qualifying evidence includes nationally or internationally recognized design awards, published work in major design outlets, or a leading role at a distinguished design organization.
-Unlike the H-1B, the O-1B has no annual cap, no lottery, and does not require a bachelor's degree, making it an excellent pathway for accomplished designers with strong professional recognition.
+Unlike the H-1B visa, the O-1B has no annual cap, no lottery, and does not require a bachelor's degree, making it an excellent pathway for accomplished designers with strong professional recognition.

 Can a strong portfolio substitute for a design degree in H-1B sponsorship?